LeavesMC/docs/docs/leaves/configuration.md

 #### elytra-aeronautics.no-chunk-load

 - **default**: `false`
-- **description**: If sets to "true", when the player flies at a certain height and speed, they will not load chunks or do world generation, thereby reducing server load.
+- **description**: If enabled, when the player flies at a certain height and speed, they will not load chunks or do world generation, thereby reducing server load.

 :::caution